- Ethiopia, home to more than a hundred million people, has become a major power in the Horn of Africa.

-Ethiopia, Africa’s second-most-populous country, has suffered military rule, civil war, and catastrophic famine over the past half century.
-Yet in recent years it has emerged as a beacon of stability in the Horn of Africa, enjoying rapid economic growth and increasing strategic importance in the region.
-However, starting in 2015, a surge in political turmoil rooted in an increasingly repressive ruling party and disenfranchisement of various ethnic groups threatened the country’s progress.
+Ethiopia, Africa’s second most populous country, has suffered military rule, civil war, and catastrophic famine over the past half century.
+In recent years, it has emerged as a major power in the Horn of Africa, enjoying rapid economic growth and increasing strategic importance in the region.

-Since taking office in April 2018, Prime Minister Abiy Ahmed has responded with promises of dramatic political and economic reforms and has shepherded a historic peace deal with neighboring Eritrea.
-The new leader’s aggressive approach to change has been met with exuberance among many Ethiopians, but experts warn that Abiy’s challenge to a decades-old political order faces major obstacles, and it is yet unclear whether he can follow through on his agenda.
+After taking office in 2018, Prime Minister Abiy Ahmed responded to prolonged unrest with promises of dramatic political and economic reforms, and he shepherded a historic peace deal with neighboring Eritrea, an achievement that brought him the Nobel Peace Prize.
+Abiy’s aggressive approach to change was initially met with exuberance among many Ethiopians, but experts warn that social and political tensions are on the rise and renewed government repression could undermine the country’s democratic transition.

 What is Ethiopia’s political backdrop?